silverback97/universal_mx_keys_remap/README.md

 <H3>Bluetooth Mode</H3>

-If you want use bluetooth connection you have to use "remapkeys_bluetooth.sh" file to remap this key. <i>(If you want use bluetooth and you have to unlock the FileVault when you start the Mac, you won't be able to because the keyboard does not natively allow it)</i>
+If you want use bluetooth connection you must use "remapkeys_bluetooth.sh" file to remap this key. <i>(If you want use bluetooth and you have to unlock the FileVault when you start the Mac, you won't be able to because the keyboard does not natively allow it)</i>

 <H4>Steps:</H4>
 <ul>